-Ocwen's second-quarter 2014 adjusted earnings missed the Zacks
+Ocwen's third-quarter 2014 adjusted earnings lagged the Zacks

-Consensus Estimate owing to higher net other expenses.
-However,
+Consensus Estimate due to higher operating expenses.
+A decline in

-Moreover, given its strong liquidity position, we believe that the
+modifications.
+Moreover, given its strong liquidity position, we

-company is expected to avail the opportunities to acquire servicing
+believe that the company will avail the opportunities to acquire

 expenses and new regulations make us apprehensive.
-Further, the
+Also, ongoing

-on-going regulatory probes pertaining to Ocwen's business relations
+regulatory probes pertaining to Ocwen's business conduct may mar

 Founded in 1988 and headquartered in Atlanta, GA, Ocwen